 GeneCards Summary for S100B Gene

 S100B (S100 Calcium Binding Protein B) is a Protein Coding gene.
-Diseases associated with S100B include syringoma and aggressive digital papillary adenocarcinoma.
-Among its related pathways are Immune System and Signaling by GPCR.
+Diseases associated with S100B include middle cerebral artery infarction and syringoma.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include calcium ion binding and identical protein binding.
 An important paralog of this gene is S100A6.

 UniProtKB/Swiss-Prot for S100B Gene

 Weakly binds calcium but binds zinc very tightly-distinct binding sites with different affinities exist for both ions on each monomer.
 Physiological concentrations of potassium ion antagonize the binding of both divalent cations, especially affecting high-affinity calcium-binding sites.
 Binds to and initiates the activation of STK38 by releasing autoinhibitory intramolecular interactions within the kinase.
 Interaction with AGER after myocardial infarction may play a role in myocyte apoptosis by activating ERK1/2 and p53/TP53 signaling.
 Could assist ATAD3A cytoplasmic processing, preventing aggregation and favoring mitochondrial localization.
 May mediate calcium-dependent regulation on many physiological processes by interacting with other proteins, such as TPR-containing proteins, and modulating their activity.